 Learn more about what a certified divorce financial analyst does: what services they provide, how much they charge, what you should know before hiring one, and whether

-What Does a Certified Divorce Financial Analyst Do?
+What Is a Certified Divorce Financial Analyst?

 What Services Do They Provide?

 You can find a reputable certified divorce financial analyst via the Institute for Divorce Financial Analysts, the first issuing organization for CDFAs.
-You can also go through The Academy of Financial Divorce Practitioners.

 Can I Do It Myself and Save Money?

 You might not always need to hire a certified divorce financial analyst.
 If you already work with a financial advisor, they may be able to give you a good idea of your long-term financial picture and how it may be affected by a divorce.
 They also have likely already worked out a realistic monthly budget with you.

 If you and your spouse own a business together, have significant assets, or don’t know how to form a budget post-divorce, then a certified divorce financial analyst is probably a good choice.
 However, if you don’t have significant or complicated assets like a business or several real estate properties, then you may be able to save money and do it yourself.